 This collection consists of two manuscript boxes.
 The collection includes personal items(correspondence, certificates, concert programs etc),and music manuscripts of Julia Klumpkey, a graduate of the New England Conservatory of Music in 1895.
 Published music originally with the collection has been separated out and individually cataloged and can be found by searching our online catalog..

 This collection was discovered among some used music at the San Francisco Conservatory by an NEC alumnus, David Reffkin.
 These materials had been donated to the San Francisco Conservatory by Julia's grand-niece, Catherine Mueller (granddaughter of Julia's sister Mathilda).
 Reffkin organized these materials and donated them to NEC in January 1991.
 In November 2008, a copy of a Julia Klumpkey letter from 1933 was added to the collection with email documentation.

 Access to the Julia Klumpkey collection is through the permission of the Archivist or Library Director at New England Conservatory.
 Appointments must be scheduled in advance.
 Published music originally with the collection has been separated out and individually cataloged and can be found by searching our online catalog..

 All copyrights to this collection belong to the New England Conservatory.
 Permission to publish materials from this collection isgranted by the Director of Libraries.
-This collection should be cited as: Julia Klumpkey Collection, New England Conservatory Archives, Boston, MA.
+This collection should be cited as: Julia Klumpkey Collection in the Archives at New England Conservator, Boston.